 The 3M Woodbury Site is located approximately six miles south of Interstate 94 along the border of Cottage Grove and Woodbury (between Co.
 Rd 19/Woodbury Drive and Lamar Ave just north of 67th Street).
 Since 1992, the site has been in the Voluntary Investigation and Cleanup (VIC) Program at the Minnesota Pollution Control Agency (MPCA).

 3M has taken voluntary actions since the late 1960's to address soil and groundwater contamination.
-Some of the actions taken include: excavation of disposal trenches and burning waste on site, re-grading the property with a layer of compacted soil over disposal areas; fencing certain areas around the site; regular testing of on-site and off-site groundwater monitoring wells, barrier wells, and residential wells; and installation of four groundwater pump-out wells to contain the spread of contaminants in the groundwater.
-This pump-out system carries the extracted groundwater by pipeline to the 3M Cottage Grove plant where it is used for non-contact cooling water and then discharged to the Mississippi River.
+Some of the actions taken include: excavation of disposal trenches and burning waste on site, re-grading the property with a layer of compacted soil over disposal areas to limit leaching of the wastes; fencing certain areas around the site; regular testing of on-site and off-site groundwater monitoring wells, barrier wells, and residential wells; and installation of four groundwater pump-out wells to contain the spread of contaminants in the groundwater.
+This pump-out system carries the extracted groundwater by pipeline to the 3M Cottage Grove plant where it is used for non-contact cooling water, treated, and then discharged to the Mississippi River.

 Go to > top

 The 3M Woodbury Site was used as a disposal site for perfluorochemical (PFC) waste.
 PFCs are a family of manmade chemicals that have been used for decades to make products that resist heat, oil, stains, grease and water.
 They were produced in the late 1940s until 2002 by 3M at its Cottage Grove facility.